 Besides federally restricted-use products, some forestry labeled products can have restricted uses in an individual state.
 A list of ingredients that have restricted uses in the Pacific Northwest are located in the beginning of this handbook.
 Users should consult the label and the respective state department of agriculture for additional restrictions.

 Always follow directions on the herbicide label.
 The label is legally binding.
 The information in this handbook is not intended to be a complete guide to herbicide use.
 Before using any herbicide, read the label recommendations on the container.
 Before an herbicide can be recommended for a specific use, it must be thoroughly tested.
 Recommendations on the manufacturer's label, when followed, can prevent many problems arising from the wrong use of a chemical.
-Because some uses listed on labels are marginally cost effective, they often are not discussed here, although they are legal.
-Herbicide distributors are legally obligated to provide accurate information about their products, and the information they provide on interpretation of labels is legally binding.
+Because some uses listed on labels can be marginally cost effective, they often are not discussed here, although they are legal.
 If you are uncertain about label interpretation, your dealer can help, or consult with your state department of agriculture for final determination.